nathsmo/Main-Code/README.md

 Base code inspired by the implementation of paper: [Reinforcement Learning for Solving the Vehicle Routing Problem](https://arxiv.org/abs/1802.04240v2).

 ## Information
+## Currently under construction!!!!
+*Ideas to implement to make code more efficient*
+* Self Attention
+* Different Embedding
+* Multi-head Attention
+* Beam Search

-### Currently under constructions.
-Modifications needed:
+### Modifications needed:
 - [ ] The model isn't being saved, therefore the variables arent being reused in the correct way (I think)
 - [x] Actor/Critic are not talking to each other and that's why variables never change
 - [x] Standard deviation is null but that's because there's no data to compare it to.